cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/configuration.md

 - `format` <PropMeta>required</PropMeta>

-  - The format of the Workers script, must be `"modules"`
+  - The format of the Workers script, must be `"modules"`.

 - `dir` <PropMeta>optional</PropMeta>

-  - The directory you wish to upload your modules from, defaults to "dist" relative to the project root directory
+  - The directory you wish to upload your modules from, defaults to "dist" relative to the project root directory.

 - `main` <PropMeta>required</PropMeta>